Falling Techniques -- It's not ALL good!

 shoulder and hip joints, and a final arm slap that is not really needed.

-Just doing steps three, four, and five as listed above would be better: tuck, sit down and rock
+Just doing steps three, four, and five as listed above would be much better: tuck, sit down and rock

 back on your side.
 There is no reason to turn an easy side/back fall into a difficult front